 - How to use the CLI to create and manage cloud resources.

 Certifications you might want to look into

-We like cloud certifications, they give you a nice outline to follow in terms of learning.
+We like cloud certifications, they give you a nice outline to follow.
 However we don't think you need to have every single certification out there.
-One or two, plus the Linux, networking, programming, knowledge is plenty and already quite impressive when you're starting off.
-As you grow and want to specialize, certifications are great for up-skilling!
+We recommend 1 or 2 certifications max, plus 2 hands-on projects that showcase all the skills in the guide.